Spate · Mixed · Angus

 About this water

 Sister river to the South Esk — faster-responding (5 hours) and more volatile spate water draining the Angus Glens.
-Good spring salmon from March and reliable autumn runs September–November that reward a waiting angler.
-The North Esk is one of the east coast's more consistent spring rivers.
-Fish it on the drop after rain with sinking-tip and medium-sized doubles.
-Sea trout are present but secondary to salmon.
-Fast action after spates makes this an excellent technical platform for learning spate river fishing.
+A Category 3 declining salmon system where conservation comes first; all fish should be returned unharmed.
+Good spring salmon from March and reliable autumn runs (September into November, with the rod season closing 31 October) reward a waiting angler and conscientious fishing.
+The North Esk is one of the east coast's more consistent spring rivers when conditions align.
+Fish it on the drop after rain with sinking-tip and medium-sized doubles; water clears fast (5-hour response), so timing and precision matter.
+Sea trout are present but secondary to salmon focus.
+Mandatory catch-and-release applies throughout the season.
+Fast action after spates makes this an excellent technical platform for learning spate river technique within a conservation-focused ethic.

 Under the surface